top of page

 5. Fernandinho: The Brazilian midfielder was a key figure at Manchester City.
 Known for his tough tackling, intelligent positioning, and versatility, Fernandinho provides both defensive stability and a strong presence in midfield.
 His ability to transition from defence to attack is a valuable asset for his team.

 6. Fabinho: (Fábio Henrique Tavares): Fabinho, the Brazilian midfielder, was an important figure at Monaco FC and Liverpool FC before his move to the Middle East.
 His versatility and defensive prowess made him an invaluable asset to the team.
-Fabinho can operate as a holding midfielder or even fill in as a centre-back when needed.
-He's known for his strong tackling, composure under pressure, and ability to shield the defence while contributing to the team's possession-based style.

 7. Michael Carrick: A former English midfielder, who had a distinguished career at Manchester United.
 Carrick was known for his exceptional vision, passing range, and ability to dictate the tempo of a match.
 While not as physically imposing as some defensive midfielders, his intelligence, positioning, and ability to read the game allowed him to break up opposition attacks effectively.
-Carrick's influence on the pitch was instrumental in Manchester United's success during his time at the club.

 These players have all made their mark in the role of a defensive midfielder and have unique qualities that set them apart in the footballing world.
 The list includes not only these players but also others like Roy Keane, Dunga, Paul Ince, Rodri, Javier Mascherano, and more.